14 Best National Parks in Tennessee

 Updated May 11, 2023

-Co-author Joni Sweet has traveled to Tennessee twice, including on a cross-country road trip and a visit to Nashville in January 2023.
+Co-author Joni Sweet has traveled to Tennessee twice, including on a cross-country road trip and a visit to Nashville.

 As the most visited national park in the United States, Great Smoky Mountains National Park is a standout among national parks in Tennessee.
 This national park and one other park on our list are both associated with outdoor recreation and splendid scenery.
 The rest of the parks have strong ties to Civil War history.
 They include historic sites and landmarks, military parks, historical parks, battlefields, and scenic trails.